leosh64/smoketesting/README.md

 # Smoke Testing

-This repository contains an attempt implement smoke-testing of a CLI application.
+This repository contains an attempt to implement smoke-testing of a CLI application.
 The application (`xtractor`) itself is simple:
 Given input data in the form `TIMESTAMP, VALUE` and number of outputs `X`, it extracts the `TIMESTAMP`s of the `X` input data entries with greatest `VALUE`.
 Input data could be supplied via file or via `stdin`.